wg-wyatt/Electromechanical-Fish/README.md

 The Bio-Inspired Robotic Fish is an engineering project that uses undulatory propulsion (fish-like swimming) as an alternative to conventional propellers.
 The objective is to develop a modular robotic platform that mimics the biomechanics of carangiform swimmers using a mechanically actuated flexible body.

 The project combines mechanism design, computational fluid dynamics (CFD), and rapid prototyping to integrate a rotary system that converts torque to smooth, oscillatory motion within a biomimetic frame.
+The project was developed as part of a physical prototyping class in which students designed and manufactured physical models for a speed competition.

 ---